 What is the Weather in Frankfurt, Germany in December?

+Yep, it will be cold in Frankfurt at Christmas time!
 Average temperatures for Frankfurt in December are around 40 degrees Fahrenheit.
-Check the current weather forecast for your trip on Weather.com.
+Be sure to check the current weather forecast before your Christmas trip to Germany.

 Are there Hotels Near Frankfurt Christmas Market?

 When we were looking for where to stay in Frankfurt for the Christmas market, we realized the area is not that big and there are plenty of choices when it comes to accommodations.
 We share tips on where to stay in Frankfurt during the holiday season in the next section.

 Looking for more of the best Xmas markets in Germany?
 The Frankfurt am Main Christmas Market is just one of the German markets we have visited.
 We have also been to the Dusseldorf Christmas Market and Cologne Christmas Market – both of which we highly recommend!

 However, there are several additional German Holiday Markets that are highly touted by fellow travelers.
 Find other Frankfurt Christmas Market reviews on TripAdvisor.